Alps Hiking: Switzerland, Italy & France

 We recommend packing lightweight, loose-fitting clothing that can be easily layered to accommodate varying temperatures, as well as a light jacket or rainwear.
 Don’t forget to pack:

-- Comfortable hiking shoes or trail runners with good traction
+- Comfortable, waterproof hiking boots with good traction

 - Lightweight, long-sleeved shirts and pants for sun and insect protection